rmuit/copernica-api/README.md

 use CopernicaApi\CopernicaRestClient;

 $client = new CopernicaRestClient(TOKEN);
-// When using this library to code new processes, it is recommended to throw
-// exceptions for any error encountered.
-(Using false or 0 instead of
-// CopernicaRestClient::NONE is fine.)
-$client->suppressApiCallErrors(CopernicaRestClient::NONE);

 $new_id = $client->post("database/$db_id/profiles", ['fields' => ['email' => 'rm@wyz.biz']]);
 $success = $client->put("profile/$new_id", ['email' => 'info@wyz.biz']);